 Posted by Declan Davey

-7 cold weather precautions for elderly people to keep warm during winter
+7 cold weather precautions to keep warm during winter

 Discover the ideal UK room temperature to stay safe and how to get help with heating costs